sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 {% endhighlight %}

 Now, there’s still some big stuff left out of this repository.
 For instance, we’re not doing any error handling and the only thing this repository can do is to create users.
-But the main stucture of the repository should be clear.
+But the main structure of the repository should be clear.